hyun31st/civ-ipriot-smiley/knowledge_and_evidence.md

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

   > Your answer here
-  > <br/>I think Python program is very powerful and also flexible.
-Even if the blinking feature is defined in the Blinkable class, the Sad class can have "blink" method without inheriting the Blinkable abstract class.
+  > <br/>If the Sad class doesn't get inherited from the Blinkable class, the Sad class can have any method even though name of "blink" method.
-  > <br/>However, it's good practice and have benefit for team members to use the Blinkable class from the Sad class.
+  > <br/>However, I made the Sad class get inherited from the Blinkable class.
+I have to define "blink" method and it can be same as the Happy class's blink method or different because of polymorphism in OOP.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

   > Your answer here
+   <br/>Polymorphism
   ***

   ## Refactoring